diskmanti/zero/README.md

 ```
 ## Requirements

-This development environment requires the following on the host machine (i.e. your MacBook or PC):
+Running VM's requires the following on the host machine (i.e. your MacBook or PC):

   - Virtualbox (VMware Fusion or VMware Workstation are supported with plugin)
   - Vagrant